 - Sleeves with Cuffs (A&C)

-- Split Sleeve and Curved Hem (B&D) (this post!)
+- Split Sleeves and Curved Hem (B&D) (This post!)

 - Hem Band (A)